5 Electoral Reform

-Single party dominance has undermined our hard-won democracy and allowed corruption to become entrenched at all levels of government.
+Single party dominance has undermined our hard-won young democracy and allowed corruption to become entrenched at all levels of government.
 At a national and provincial level, citizens can only vote for a party and have no direct say in which individuals are elected to positions.
 This prevents citizens from holding politicians to account, and corrupt and incompetent politicians are able to hold positions of power for many years if their party refuses to act against them.

 What We Believe